jkent/pybot/README.md

 ### Running

-Pybot is a python package, which means you need to run it as `python pybot` or `python3 pybot`.
-Yes, you need to provide the path to the pybot package itself.
+Pybot is a python package.
+Using pipenv, you would run like `pipenv run python pybot`.

 ### Plugins